One of Kitty's dream jobs is to be a party planner. She finds joy in planning parties for children and adults alike!

 Emerging out of the Great Depression and dealing with the Second World War, Americans living in the 1940s had a difficult time.
-That being said, we still knew how to party!
-The parties were wild because Americans were so tired of working hard and dealing with problems; they needed to let loose.
+But even in the face of hardship, they still knew how to party!
+Americans were so tired of working hard and dealing with problems.
+They needed to let loose.

 In addition to the amazingly fun parties, people of this decade knew how to act and how to dress.
 Many women and men today find themselves trying to mimic that same style and simplicity.